 Ariel Cohen is a graduate student in history at the University of Virginia, where she is writing a dissertation entitled, “Displaying Art and Exhibiting Philanthropy: Jews, Gender, and Museums in the United States, 1888 - 1958.”
 Her primary interests include art history, gender, power, American Jewish museums, and philanthropy.
 Cohen’s work aims to restore agency and visibility to the invisible women of early 20th-century history, women who funded, curated, and gave the objects for Jewish museums in the United States but are forgotten or ignored - both in scholarship and in museums - because of their gender.
-She earned her B.A. in history and art history from the University of Pennsylvania in 2014, and her M.A. degrees from the University of Virginia (History, 2018), Columbia University (Art History, 2016) and the Jewish Theological Seminary of America (Modern Jewish Studies, 2016).
+She earned her B.A. in history and art history from the University of Pennsylvania, and her M.A. degrees from the University of Virginia (History, 2018), Columbia University (Art History, 2016) and the Jewish Theological Seminary of America (Modern Jewish Studies, 2016).

 Displaying Art and Exhibiting Philanthropy: Jews, Gender, and Museums in the United States, 1888 - 1958